semaphoreci/docs/docs/faq/faq.md

 <details>
   <summary>Click for details</summary>
   <p>
-In certain scenarios it's advantageous to use different machine types for certain jobs in a pipeline.
+In certain scenarios, it's advantageous to use different machine types for different jobs in a pipeline.
-For instance, some operations require less resources and it would be wasteful to use a bigger machine or a test suite has to run in multiple environments.
+For instance, some operations require fewer resources and it would be wasteful to use a bigger machine or a test suite that has to run in multiple environments.
   </p>
   <p>
 Semaphore 2.0 provides the <a href="https://docs.semaphoreci.com/reference/pipeline-yaml-reference/#agent-in-task">agent in task feature</a> that allows mixing and matching of various machine types and even
-<a href="https://docs.semaphoreci.com/ci-cd-environment/custom-ci-cd-environment-with-docker/#using-a-docker-container-as-your-pipelines-cicd-environment">Docker based CI/CD</a>:
+<a href="https://docs.semaphoreci.com/ci-cd-environment/custom-ci-cd-environment-with-docker/#using-a-docker-container-as-your-pipelines-cicd-environment">Docker-based CI/CD</a>:
 <br>
 ```yml
 version: v1.0